NUbots/NUWebots/README.md

 This is the Webots world, models and controllers for simulating the NUbots robots.

+The field environment was developed by Cyberbotics for RoboCup 2021 (Humanoid League).

 ## File System

 | Folder      | Description                                                                                                        |